pastly/pngrecon/README.md

     /dev/stdin contains 5 chunks
     Chunk IHDR with len 13
     Chunk IDAT with len 10
-    IndexChunk with len 12
+    ChunkType.Index with len 12
-    DataChunk with len 615
+    ChunkType.Data with len 615
+    Chunk IEND with len 0

     Chunk IEND with len 0

 Use `-i` and `-o` to change input/outout for `encode` and `decode` commands.